learn-co-curriculum/dsc-correlation-covariance/README.md

 What do we mean by saying this?

 Causation takes a step further than correlation.
-> Any change in the value of one variable will cause a change in the value of another variable, which means one variable makes the other happen.
+> Any change in the value of one variable will cause a change in the value of another variable, which means one variable causes the other one to happen.
 It is also referred as __cause and effect__.

 Let's try to understand this with an example.